 Seek Professional Help

-Mental health evaluation is crucial.
-Seek out progressive and experienced gender dysphoria therapists who can provide appropriate guidance and support.
+Mental health support is crucial.
+Seek out experienced gender dysphoria therapists who can provide appropriate guidance tailored to your situation.

 Engage in Hobbies or Volunteering

-Group activities, volunteering, or finding a new hobby can improve mental health and reduce social dysphoria by providing positive distractions and connections.
+Group activities, volunteering, or new hobbies can improve mental health and reduce social dysphoria by providing positive distractions and connections.

-Avoid situations or people that trigger gender dysphoria.
-Remember, you have the right to remove yourself from unsafe situations without explanation.
+Identify and minimize exposure to situations or environments that trigger dysphoria.
+You have the right to remove yourself from uncomfortable situations without explanation.

 Engage with self-help groups and online forums where you can express your identity and find support from others who understand your experience.